 Wealth screening.
 Data mining.
 Donor research.
 Whatever you call it, I am well aware of the differing opinions among some nonprofit organizations and even some fundraising professionals on the place and use of this service in fundraising.
 I have worked with organizations that see acquiring public data regarding its donors and prospects as an intrusion of privacy.
 Then there are those that use it as a “silver bullet” that will magically return a number that if only asked for, the donor will be powerless to resist.

 Both of these attitudes ignore the real value of this service and information as one ADDITIONAL, but very important and useful tool in better understanding a donor’s capacity, inclination and interest in supporting your mission at their highest level of ability.
-The well-researched and well-organized information returned by these services is particularly essential in an organization where there is very little overlapping knowledge and interaction of the donors, and in very diverse and widely dispersed constituencies.
+The well-researched and well-organized information returned by these services is particularly essential in an organization where there is very little overlapping knowledge and interaction with donors, and in very diverse and widely dispersed constituencies.

 I recently asked a donor who had given a very generous seven-figure gift to a client of mine how he felt about knowing that the organization uses data mining to help develop the right approach with its major donors.
 He said that he would not respect, nor take seriously an organization that did not do their homework on him before asking.
 This is, of course, only one instance but highlights the appropriate understanding of this type of information.